techidaily/site-fox-friendly/source/_posts/updated-in-2024-the-fundamentals-of-gif-design-and-creation.md

 We have prepared you with a detailed video tutorial to make a GIF with Filmora.
 Please watch this and your can start your journey to create funny or creative GIFs outros immediately!

-### Video Tutorial - How to Make a GIF with Wondershare Filmora

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/c1yHj02oP3w?si=mwi3FyP0p68gkBqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+### Video Tutorial - How to Make a GIF with Wondershare Filmora

 ## Part 2\.
 Recommendation for GIF Templates: The Best GIF Sites